Where design and craftsmanship artfully converge.

 Zcollector

 The age of Louis XIII. saw the transformation of Paris, and the application of the decorative arts to private life.
 The new manners in this period finally break with the Middle Ages and the Renaissance.
 It is a transitory, but decisive, period with its own originality.
 The feature of a Louis XIII room that formed one of its chief attractions was its tapestries and other hangings.
-It is an age of rich textiles: not only do we find tapestry with its mythological, Biblical, allegorical, historical and floral pictures, but damasks, silks, velvets, brocades, serges and Oriental goods occur in bewildering variety.

 In decorative art, the form of Renaissance known as Henri II., which owed so much to the taste and influence of Diana of Poitiers, lasted for three quarters of a century.
 There was practically no change till the regency of Marie de’ Medici, when she invited Rubens to Paris.
 In 1625, he had completed his Luxembourg works, and the commencement of his visit is generally regarded as the date of the beginning of the pure Louis XIII style.
 Flemish influence, therefore, is the keynote of this modified Renaissance style.
 Marie de’ Medici called many of her own countrymen from Italy to design the new works, and Rubens himself had spent eight years in Mantua, and therefore Italian taste is often apparent in the Louis XIII style, but is quite secondary to that of Flanders.
 The great fame that Rubens enjoyed and his splendid reception in Paris gave his work unquestioned authority with the contemporary French decorative artists.
 His painting affected furniture with its luxuriant, robust and somewhat heavy qualities.